Alexsilvacodes/ASAppleMusic/README.md

 ## About
 ASAppleMusic allows you as developer to get all the Apple Music data from the catalog including: albums, artists, tracks, etc.
-To know more about that API consult [the Apple Music API website](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/AppleMusicWebServicesReference/index.html).
+To know more about that API take a look at [the Apple Music API website](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/AppleMusicWebServicesReference/index.html).

 ## Example